 Associate Professor of Political Science at Ashland University and Co-Director of the Ashbrook Scholar Program

 Dr. Christopher Burkett received his M.A. and Ph.D. in politics from the University of Dallas.
 He is editor of the Ashbrook Center’s book, 50 Core American Documents: Required Reading for Students, Teachers, and Citizens (2013), and author of several articles and chapters, including “Remaking the World: Progressivism and American Foreign Policy” (Heritage Foundation, 2013), “James Madison and the Grand Convention: The Great Difficulty of Representation” (in A Blackwell Companion to James Madison and James Monroe, 2012), and “The American Founding and Conservative Foreign Policy Today” (in Modern America and the Legacy of the Founding, 2006).
 Dr. Burkett is also the 2011 recipient of the Edward and Louaine Taylor Excellence in Teaching Award at Ashland University.
 He serves as faculty advisor to Student Senate, and was named Ashland University’s Outstanding Male Faculty Member of the Year for 2007-08.

-Visiting Assistant Professor of History at Ashland University
+Assistant Professor of Political Science at Ashland University